Iaddiop/ultimateALPR_data_extraction/README.md

 -	submit the ETL spark job in the cluster (we chose `yarn` as cluster manager)

 3-  Data validation
-It up to you to chose the way to validate the results:
+We have 2 ways to validate de quality of the data and check results:
 -   Glue crawler --> Glue catalogue --> SQL query with Athena
 -   Or directely read parquet files from `ultimatealpr-staging` bucket in jupyter notebook with spark We decide to proceed with the validation in jupyther notebook `Test.ipynb`

-## performances and cost effect :
+## Performances and cost effect :
 1-	License plate recognizer : local machine, we don't mesure the performence for this step

 2-	Ingest json files from local to a S3 bucket `ultimatealpr`